jlederer33/Essay-Review-App/intellij/doc/use-cases/prepareapplication.md

-# Use Checklist:
+# Prepare Application:
 **Primary Actor**
-1. **Applicant:** wants to view remainging and completed tasks.
+1. **Applicant:** wants to view in progress and completed tasks.
 Wants to be able to manually check tasks off

 **Other Stakeholders:**
 1. **None**